 - The best time to visit Mykonos is in July and August if you want to experience the peak of the island’s lifestyle.
-If you are looking for some quiet time away from the crowds, then we suggest traveling to Mykonos in May or late September.
+If you are looking for some quiet time away from the crowds, we suggest traveling to Mykonos in June or late September.

 - At the lighthouse of Armenistis, on the northwestern tip of the island, you can enjoy one of the most beautiful sunsets in Mykonos.
 You can either access the lighthouse by car from a dirt road (it needs a little attention) or go on foot.

 Mykonos is a top destination for thousands of tourists each year, so it’s one of the most developed islands in the Cyclades.
 In the Old and the New Port, close to Chora, you will find everything you need for a comfortable stay on the island: supermarkets, shops, wineries, pharmacies, banks, and ATMs.
 In smaller villages, such as Ano Mera, you will also find a pharmacy, mini market, gas stations, and ATMs.

 The island also has an international airport, located at a distance of 4 km from Mykonos Town.

 In terms of accommodation, Mykonos offers a wide range of options to choose from, depending on your budget and vacation style:

 - Boutique hotels

 Moreover, there are 2 camping sites in Mykonos, on the beaches of Paraga and Paradise, which are preferred by those who like to be at the heart of the party.

 Useful phone numbers for your stay in Mykonos